mansoorbarri/hugo-validator/README.md

 *you might have to run the validator with `python` instead of `python3` especially in Windows.*

 ## Support
-- To morally and mentally support the project, make sure to leave a ⭐️!
+- Leaving a ⭐️ would mean a lot!

 ## Overview